ibm-cloud-docs/power-iaas/network-architecture.md

 {: #cloud-to-poweriaas}

 You can connect to the IBM Cloud Power environment by using **IBM Cloud Direct Link**.
-Connect your enterprise network to the IBM Cloud network by using the Direct Link Connect service.
 Any [Direct Link](/docs/dl?topic=dl-dl-about#overview-of-direct-link-offerings) offering can be used for this connectivity.

   1. In the IBM Cloud network, use an Edge Gateway device to connect and to control routing between IBM Cloud Network and the Customer Enterprise Data Center Network.
   2. Connect the IBM Power Systems Virtual Server by using Direct Link Connect to the IBM Cloud network.
+For more information see, [Direct Link](/docs/dl?topic=dl-dl-about#overview-of-direct-link-offerings) and [Cloud connections](/docs/power-iaas?topic=power-iaas-managing-cloud-connections).
   3. [Configure the GRE service](/docs/power-iaas?topic=power-iaas-configuring-power#gre-tunneling) on the IBM Power Systems Virtual Server network to establish a GRE tunnel to the Power Server environment and to enable the bring-your-own-IP address (BYOIP) feature.
 A VRA or equivalent is required in IBM Cloud.

   ![Power Systems Virtual Server to Customer data center connection](./images/Connectivity-Customer-Data-Center-using-IBM-Cloud-DL.png "Power Systems Virtual Server data center connection"){: caption="Figure 4.
 Power Systems Virtual Server data center connection" caption-side="bottom"}